Future is Fiction Communications

 Get Reviews for New Books

-I haven’t tried Book Bub yet but my research has suggested their Featured Book promo is highly recommended.
+I haven’t tried Book Bub yet but my research has suggested their Featured Book promo is highly recommended for authors in various genres.
 For example, here’s what one redditor had to say:

 when they feature your book in a category to those several-hundred-thousand to a million or more readers of that category, your book is the ONLY book those readers see that day for that category.
 I had a feature for a Free book on Saturday and had over 35k downloads across all the retailers that day.